MikeAustin71/errprefops/errpref/README.md

 Source code tests are located in the **errpref** directory of the source code repository.
 All files beginning with the letters "**zzzt_**" and ending with "**_test.go**" contain test code.
 The **errpref** directory is located here: [Test Code](https://github.com/MikeAustin71/errpref)

-Currently, unit tests show code coverage at 87%.
+Currently, tests show code coverage at 87%.

 To run the test code, first review the command syntax in [zzzzHowToRunTests](https://github.com/MikeAustin71/errpref/blob/main/zzzzHowToRunTests.md).

 Test results are stored in the text file, [zzzzz_tests.txt](https://github.com/MikeAustin71/errpref/blob/main/zzzzz_tests.txt)

+## OS Support

+Tests are running successfully on Windows 10, Ubuntu 20.04.2.0 LTS, Fedora 34.9.2 and Mint 20.1 Cinnamon.

 ## Version